bjbxx/wind-sms/README.md

 Prerequisites
 -------------

-Since timezones conversions are involved, pytz is a required module and can be installed from here: http://pytz.sourceforge.net/
+Since timezones conversions are involved, pytz is a required module and can be found here: http://pytz.sourceforge.net/

 Installation
 ------------